Fokoue22/kubernetes-cluster-architecture/README.md

 - SCHEDULER: It's just that component that allow the Master to know exactly where to schedule a container.
 He is responsible of assigning a conatiner to a node. when a worker node died, K8s will create a new one.
 And that new worker node doesn't conatian any POPs on it.
 So, the Scheduler will schedule some pops/conatiners to the new worker node.
 - REPLICATION CONTROLLER: This is the `AUTO-SCALLING FOR KUBERNETS`.
 The contol plane will know how to duplicate a container by using a repliacation controller.
 All it does is SCALLING `UP` and `DOWN OF CONATAINERS`

+### 💻 WORKER NODE Components
+He's the one responsible for managing the containers.
+That's where your containers live. - `Worker node(s)` host the PODS (containerized app).
+They are just Server i.e EC2 server

+#### `ON THE WORKER NODE WE HAVE`
+- KUBELET: Is that engine on the worker node that make sure the containers is working as expected.
+The master talk to the `kubelet` to know if the worker node is UP or DOWN.
+The kubelet is just like the service that tell you wether the conatiner is running or not
+- CONTAINERS RUNTIME: This is just the plateform you are using on your worker node to run your container and we have been using DOCKER.
+It's simply installing the container DEMON into the node.
+There are somany conatiner runtime out there, Docker is just the most popular one
+- PROXY: It's just the networking component, it function must like a `LoadBalancer` that takes the trafic and send to different containers.
+He is just there to handle all outside communication between the Master and the Worker node.
+As user we don't direvtly interact with the worker node but with the control plane and the controle plane carry that action b default.